-- 1540 Levels of expertise: Different levels of expertise should be defined by the degree 1541 to which a practitioner has achieved these aspects of qualification.
-The levels 1542 should correspond to minimum requirements for specific security-related 1543 activities.
-For instance, a penetration tester may be allowed to be the lead tester 1544 for a product only in the case of a minimum amount of time practicing as a 1545

-Drills: Periodic drills should be exercised, in order to ensure the ability of practitioners t - Drills: Periodic drills should be exercised, in order to ensure the ability of practitioners to apply trainings.
+- Levels of expertise: Different levels of expertise should be defined by the degree to which a practitioner has achieved these aspects of qualification.
+The levels should correspond to minimum requirements for specific security-related activities.
+For instance, a penetration tester may be allowed to be the lead tester for a product only in the case of a minimum amount of time practicing as a penetration tester. - Drills: Periodic drills should be exercised, in order to ensure the ability of practitioners to apply trainings.
 These may take the form of tabletop incident response drills or full-blown red team/blue team exercises.